Ben-Woolley/java-for-beginners/docs/lessons/lesson1.md

   user has no special permissions
 ```

+#####:boom: Whiteboard quick-fire! :boom:
+Write pseudocode for the following:
+> If Polly has been good, Santa will give her a toy.
+If Polly has been bad, Polly's gift will be a lump of coal.

 #### for-loops
 For loops enable you to do something multiple times, there are 2 varieties: